An Interdisciplinary Journal

 Information for Contributors

 The Board of Editors welcomes contributions.
-Article submissions are accepted on a continuous basis and all authors are encouraged to contribute.
+Article submissions are accepted continually and all authors are encouraged to contribute.

-Authors should electronically submit articles as attachments by e-mail, formatted as Microsoft Word files.
-Please note that all correspondence will be transmitted via e-mail.
+Authors should submit articles electronically as attachments by e-mail, formatted as Microsoft Word files.
+Please note that all correspondence will be carried out via e-mail.
 Submissions without complete and properly formatted reference lists may be rejected; manuscripts that have been accepted for publication but do not conform to the Girlhood Studies style will be returned to the author for amendment.

 E-mail submissions to the Editors: firstname.lastname@example.org